 Of course, if you put Power BI vs SSRS head-to-head, the winner is obvious!
 But, if you compare these two tools head-to-head, feature by feature, you are missing the point.
 Paginated reports are not here to be an alternative to Power BI – they are here to complement Power BI!
-Simply put, there are some certain features that SSRS offers, which Power BI simply can’t replicate.
+Simply put, there are certain features that SSRS offers, that Power BI simply can’t replicate.
 For example, if your users insist on pixel-perfect, printable, or easily exportable reports, there is no better option than a paginated report!
 Their name says all – they are called paginated, because they are designed to fit well on the page!

 Creating Paginated report